rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Tips.rst

 CodeSkulptor
 ------------
-CodeSkulptor_ is a Python implementation running in a browser.
+CodeSkulptor_ is a Python implementation (in JavaScript) running in a browser.
 It implements a subset of Python 2.

-It is the environment used in the course
+It is the environment used in the MOOC
 `An Introduction to Interactive Programming in Python`_ (Rice University, Coursera).